dehne/Escapement/README.md

 To cause the Escapement to ignore the persistent parameters in EEPROM and start from scratch, invoke the enable(COLDSTART) method instead of enable().

+Cold starting only lasts one beat and is used to reset the real-time clock correction to zero.
+Once that id done the Escapement enters WARMSTART mode.

 Except during hot start, the Escapement object quickly enters WARMSTART mode.
-It continues in  this mode for TGT_SETTLE beats.
-The purpose of this mode is to let the bendulum or pendulum settle into a regular motion since its motion is typically disturbed at startup from having been given a start-up push by hand.
-While in WARMSTART mode, the duration returned is measured using the (corrected) Arduino real-time Clock.

-Once it completes WARMSTART mode the Escapement object switches to SCALE mode for getTgtScale() cycles.
+It continues in  this mode TGT_SCALE cycles.
 (A cycle is two beats.)
-During SCALE mode, the peak voltage induced in the coil by the passing magnet is determined and saved in eeprom.peakScale.
-During SCALE mode, the duration beat() returns is measured using the (corrected) Arduino real-time Clock.
+During WARMSTART mode, the peak voltage induced in the coil by the passing magnet is determined and saved in eeprom.peakScale.
+During WARMSTART mode, the duration beat() returns is measured using the (corrected) Arduino real-time Clock.

-With SCALE over, the Escapement object moves to CALIBRATE mode, in which it remains for TGT_SMOOTHING additional cycles of equal temperature.
+With WARMSTART over, the Escapement object moves to CALIBRATE mode, in which it remains for TGT_SMOOTHING additional cycles of equal temperature.
 If the temperature changes before TGT_SMOOTHING cycles pass, whatever progress has been made on calibrating for the old temperature is maintained, and calibration at the new temperature is started or, if partial calibration at that temperature has been done earlier, resumed.
 During